Common Goldeneye, Bucephala clangula

 Common Goldeneye

-Above, an adult female; below a first-winter bird, with the bill all dark and the iris a duller yellow.
+Above, an adult female; below a female in its first-winter, with the bill all dark and the iris a duller yellow.

 Common Goldeneye